Oxford Quick Facts

-Subjects Offered: classics, ancient history, classical archaeology, economics, English, history, mathematics, music, philosophy, physics, politics and international relations, and psychology.
+Subjects Offered: classics, ancient history, classical archaeology, economics, English, history, mathematics, music, philosophy, physics, politics, international relations, and psychology.

 St. Edmund Hall (Teddy Hall)

 St. Edmund Hall was founded c.
 1278.
 The college is centrally located off the High Street in Queen's Lane.
 The college describes itself as "a happy blend of the ancient and the modern."
 The library originally was the medieval church of St. Peter-in-the-East, and the front quadrangle dates back to the 16th and 17th centuries.
-The remainder of the buildings are modern.
+The rest of the buildings are modern.
 The college has 400 undergraduate and 175 graduate students.

-Subjects offered: biochemistry, chemistry, comparative literature, Czech/Slovak literature in translation, earth sciences (geology), economics, English language and literature, film studies, French language and literature, German, history, history of art, mathematics, philosophy, politics and international relations, psychology, and physics.
+Subjects offered: biochemistry, chemistry, comparative literature, Czech/Slovak language and literature, earth sciences (geology), economics, English language and literature, film studies, French language and literature, German, history, history of art, mathematics, philosophy, politics, international relations, psychology, physics, and Russian language and literature.

 Students live in single rooms in college accommodation, some with en-suite bathrooms, and all with Internet connections.
 Meals are provided in the college dining halls, reported to be among the best among Oxford colleges.